-Family engagement is a collaborative between families. relationship educators. providers, and partners to support and improve the learning, development and health of every learner.
+Family engagement is a collaborative relationship between families, educators, providers, and partners to support and improve the learning, development and health of every learner.
 The principles of family engagement include: relationships as the cornerstone; positive learning environments; efforts tailored to address all families, so all learners are successful; purposeful and intentional efforts that clearly identify learner outcomes; and engaging and supporting families as partners in their child's education.